germarr/youtube_trending_videos/README.md

 ```

 * [Here](https://googleapis.github.io/google-api-python-client/docs/epy/googleapiclient.discovery-module.html#build) you can learn all the arguments that can be used in the `build()` function.
-* I would also recommend to check all the different methods that the youtube API can use.
+* I would also recommend checking all the different methods that the youtube API can use.
 You can find them [here](https://googleapis.github.io/google-api-python-client/docs/dyn/youtube_v3.html).

 5. We’re going to use the `videos()` method inside the `build()` function that we created.
 [Here](https://googleapis.github.io/google-api-python-client/docs/dyn/youtube_v3.videos.html) you can find all the methods that can be used on `video()`.
-For this tutproal we’re going to use the `list()` method and [here](https://googleapis.github.io/google-api-python-client/docs/dyn/youtube_v3.videos.html#list) are all the parameters that can be used inside `list()`.
+For this tutorial we’re going to use the `list()` method and [here](https://googleapis.github.io/google-api-python-client/docs/dyn/youtube_v3.videos.html#list) are all the parameters that can be used inside `list()`.

 6. Once the parameters are added into the “list()” method the final step is to add the “execute()” method so everything can be executed.